zengtianyu1215/SimpleClock/README.md

 <center>Timer in SimpleClock</center>

 And in Timer, I designed a Progressbar to show the position of the time.
 What's more, if you input the time like 100 seconds, the Timer will correct the mistake automatically.
-This functions can be called by clicking SimpleClock->Timer or SimpleClock->Stopwatch.
+These functions can be called by clicking SimpleClock->Timer or SimpleClock->Stopwatch.
 These windows are also with the design features.
 You can use it as your working timer or life stopwatch.
 <br>

 ### 3. Fullscreen